We use cookies

 What is amaxophobia (fear of driving)?

-• Physical symptoms: sweating, shaking, rapid heartbeat, shortness of breath, nausea, and dizziness.
+• Physical symptoms such as rapid heartbeat, nausea, sweating, shaking, shortness of breath, and dizziness.

 How do CBT psychologists help overcome phobias?